 The director here, Peter Segal, did not have much of a resume when he stepped in to do this flick.
-He had one of the later ‘Naked Gun’ movies and work on the lamentable ‘Tom Arnold’ TV show.
+He had one of the later ‘Naked Gun’ movies and worked on the lamentable ‘Tom Arnold’ TV show.
 He would go on to other films including ’50 First Dates’, and the ‘Get Smart’ re-imagining.
 Segal was still very much a novice at directing comedy at this point.
 The pacing is uneven as he moves from bit to bit.
 At times his style seems to work against the comic abilities of the stars.
 It takes a gentle touch to make most forms of comedy and Segal hadn’t perfected his style here.
 This is just another point that those more technically inclined will use to find fault with this movie.
-The thing is while watching Farley running around with his amble belly jiggling you just do not care much at all.
+The thing is while watching Farley running around with his amble belly jiggling you do not care much at all.
 This film won an MTV movie award which should give some indication of the critic audience dichotomy at work here.
-While it is not in the league of another SNL graduate’s comedy ‘Animal House’ it succeeds in bringing on the laughs and that is the only reason to watch this kind of movie.
+While it is not in the league of another SNL graduate’s comedy ‘Animal House’ it succeeds in bringing on the laughs, and that is the only reason to watch this kind of movie.